Story at a glance:

 The native plants are drought tolerant and help to restore the natural habitat, while connective decomposed granite pathways provide an organic framework for healing the environment.
 The paved areas that are used for staff and visitor parking were built using a cool-coated asphalt in order to combat the heat island effect.
 A gray water irrigation system was also installed.

 Other new site infrastructures include water, gas, sewer, and a stormwater retention and filtration system.
 Photovoltaic panels are utilized for onsite renewable energy production, and energy-efficient insulation helps to maintain a comfortable climate for the patients.
-The project received a LEED Gold certification in September 2022.
+The project received LEED Gold certification in September 2022.

-10. The Sciences Building, Dallas, TX
+15. The Sciences Building, Dallas

 ut dallas sciences building gbdmagazine 06